 - Their big dollar projects tended to get out of hand.
 They required more people?s time, more money and took too long to implement.

 Don?t get me wrong, some of the disbelief has been earned.
 However, today the successes far exceed the failures.

-My point is that there is a cost of not doing anything and that most companies have no idea what that cost is.
-So, their company is throwing money down the drain.
+There is a cost of not doing anything and most companies have no idea what that cost is.
+Procrastination has a price.